Car Dashboard Warning Lights and What They Mean

 Other warning lights we may have missed

 Just because your warning light isn’t display here, doesn’t mean it’s not a problem you should investigate further.
 Please take your time to find which vehicle warning light you have seen so you can be sure to take the appropriate action to take care of the problem properly.
+Another good place to find warning symbols you have seen on your vehicle is the owners manual.

 If you think the vehicle isn’t safe to drive then don’t drive it, and if in doubt you should seek assistance from a professional mechanic or breakdown cover if it’s a problem where you can’t start the vehicle.